patelnirav48/WeCards/README.md

 # WeCards
-The WeCards Sign-In iOS quickstart demonstrates how to authenticate people with their WeCards credentials.
+The WeCards Sign-In iOS quick start demonstrates how to authenticate people with their WeCards credentials.